Hypercubed/docpad-plugin-raw/README.md

 ```

 ## Configuration
 Set as many sources as you want.
 Path should be relative to the `src` directory.
-The out folder specified in docpad.coffee is used for the destination
+The out folder specified in docpad.coffee is used for the destination.

+If no configuration is specified, defaults to `raw` folder

 ```
 # ...